1. The atmosphere is the envelope of_____________.

 Explanation: Ensures average global temperature stability.

-42. Areas of low pressure are usually associated with:
+42. Areas of low pressure are usually associated with_____________.

 A) Cloudy and rainy weather